Main School Admissions

 The school admits pupils according to the Admissions Policy of the London Borough of Redbridge.
-Parents of children entering nursery or reception during the main time of September can expect a parents meeting and open days where parents can visit the school with their children.
+Parents of children entering the nursery or reception during the main time of September can expect a parents' meeting and open days where parents can visit the school with their children.

 The reception children will also be able to make a series of visits prior to admission, which is then staggered over several weeks.